 Reducing your shopping cart abandonment rate will be an ongoing process.

-While going through the reasons for abandonment, we mentioned how to fix each issue and solve the problem.
+Step 4.
+Start optimizing.
+We went through the reasons for abandonment and detailed how-to fix each issue.
 Now, let’s dive into some marketing tactics.

 There are two main methods of cart recovery:

 Ad retargeting is another powerful tactic in cart recovery.

 The beauty of online shopping is that most customers use several channels at once.
-That’s why retargeting is absolutely essential for eCommerce retailers who need to reduce cart abandonment.
+That’s why retargeting is essential for eCommerce retailers who need to reduce cart abandonment.